Ukraine, pro-Russia separatists carry out landmark prisoner exchange | DW | 29.12.2019

 "We are all waiting for this," the Ukrainian leader said.
 He described the exchange as "the most difficult task this year."

-The last prisoner swap between Ukrainian officials and the separatists, however, took place in December 2017.
+The last prisoner swap between Ukrainian officials and the separatists took place in December 2017.
+Russia and Ukraine exchanged 35 prisoners each in September 2019 in a move that required a great deal of negotiation.

 More to come...